Tailed frog: General morphology

-These frogs are primitive in having a greater number of vertebrae than other frogs, in lacking the ability to vocalise, and in possessing free ribs.
-They are small – around 2.5 to 5.0 cm long – and are found in steep, fast-flowing streams in Montana, Idaho, Washington, Oregon, and northern California in the northwest United States, and southeastern British Columbia (Rocky Mountain Tailed Frog) and coastal BC (Coastal Tailed Frog).
+Ascaphids lack the ability to vocalise, are small – around 2.5 to 5.0 cm long – and are found in steep, fast-flowing streams in Montana, Idaho, Washington, Oregon, and northern California in the northwest United States, and southeastern British Columbia (Rocky Mountain Tailed Frog) and coastal BC (Coastal Tailed Frog).

-Another primitive trait that tailed frogs contain is a series of antimicrobial peptides called ascaphins.
-These peptides share minimal genetic characteristics with other peptides secreted by frogs, yet shows some similarities with antibacterial peptides found in African scorpions Pandinus imperator and Opistophthalmus carinatus.
+Unique to the tailed frogs is the ability to secrete a series of antimicrobial peptides called ascaphins.
+These peptides share minimal genetic characteristics with other peptides secreted by frogs, yet show some similarities with antibacterial peptides found in African scorpions Pandinus imperator and Opistophthalmus carinatus.
 The ascaphin peptides are secreted through the skin and imperative in fighting bacteria such as E. coli and S. aureus.

-The tailed frogs share certain characteristics with the Leiopelma, a genus of primitive frogs native to New Zealand, with which they may be phylogenetic sister taxa.
-The prehistoric Vieraella belongs to the tailed frog family.
+The tailed frogs share certain characteristics with the Leiopelma, a genus of primitive frogs native to New Zealand, with which they are a phylogenetic sister taxon to all other anurans.

-Mating practices
+Mating behaviour

-When attempting to mate, males will lunge at the female, wrapping a forelimb around them to secure them initially in a inguinal plexus formation (males wrap their digits around female anterior to the pelvic region, placing their head on the back and close to the rear of the female) and then in a ventral amplexus formation (female is flipped over and male and female venters face each other).
+When attempting to mate, males will lunge at the female, wrapping a forelimb around them to secure them initially in an inguinal amplexus formation (males wrap their digits around female anterior to the pelvic region, placing their head on the back and close to the rear of the female) and then in a ventral amplexus formation (female is flipped over and male and female venters face each other).
 From here, the male inserts the "tail" into the female, and squeezes the female to gain leverage before thrusting.
 During this process the female is relatively still, occasionally kicking during the insertion process.

 In some situations there is male-male competition for the female.
 In these situations, both males compete to enter the amplexus formation, eventually one establishing a better hold on the female and expelling the other male from the breeding process.
 Usually the male that is larger is more likely to succeed.